usegalaxy-eu/environmental_impact/staging_area.md

 ## GPUs

-* reduce GPUs to 1 GHZ, this will slow down 10% floating point calculations but save 16%-24% energy.
+* declock GPUs to 1 GHZ, this will slow down 10% floating point calculations but save 16%-24% energy.

 ### ideas from bjoern